gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 *If you lend money to any of my people with you who is poor, you shall not be to him as a creditor, and you shall not exact interest from him.* ^a023e5

 **Ex 24:8**
-*“Behold the blood of the covenant which the LORD has made with you in accordance with all these words.”*
+*“Behold the blood of the covenant which the LORD has made with you in accordance with all these words.”* ^938446

+**Ex 34:15**
+*"lest you make a covenant with the inhabitants of the land, and when they play the harlot after their gods and sacrifice to their gods and one invites you, you eat of his sacrifice"* ^e3fc7f